jessonfoo/p001/week_3/8_cultural_blog.md

 Address the questions above in your blog post.

 ## Release 3: Publish
-Link to your blog on the index of your github.io site and sync your changes.
+Link to your blog on the index of your github.io site and push your changes.

 Share your blog on the google+ community under "Blog Posts!"
 Read others blogs.
 What did you like about them?
 What can you learn from others?